NV Innovation Gateway

 A pilot project provides the opportunity to verify, investigate or create a prototype to minimize technical and commercial risk in the future.
 Employees may apply for a grant of up to NOK 200 000.
 Grants of up to NOK 75 000 are available to students.

-Main project is for more mature and verified idea.
+The main project is for more mature and verified ideas.
 Employees may apply for a grant of up to NOK 1 000 000.
 Grants of up to NOK 300 000 are for students.

-Supporting activities which have potential to drive innovation and establish new business.
+Supporting activities that have the potential to drive innovation and establish new businesses

 Both nationally and internationally, initiatives have been launched to change how academic activities are assessed in academic careers and in competition for research funding.
 The Research Council of Norway (RCN) increasingly requires that the social benefits of research work shall be addressed as important element in proposing ideas and planning activities.
 In addition to increasing support for cross-sectional collaboration, the following are particularly innovation focused: